 This page provides information on a variety of programs, policies, studies, and efforts related to urban forest management.
+The Charlottesville Parks and Recreation department is responsible for planting, maintenance, and removal of trees on public properties including parks, schools, street right-of-ways, and public buildings.
 The City of Charlottesville takes an active role in our urban forest through:

 The City of Charlottesville has created this guide for homeowners, developers and others related to the care and preservation of trees.
 The City also publishes a Standards and Design Manual of specific requirements and specifications for work built in public areas of the City.

 See also: Tree Conservation

 This assessment of public lands was conducted to determine the extent, type, and management options for exotic trees, vines, and other plants that threaten our urban forests and landscapes.
 Invasive plant species management techniques (PDF) for various invasive species are included in the report appendix.
 Take a look at the Charlottesville Vegetative Debris Management Plan (PDF) for more details.

 In addition to the resources on this website and in City parks, the City of Charlottesville helps educate the public in several other important ways:

 The Jefferson Park Avenue (JPA) Utility Friendly Arboretum (PDF) showcases tree species that fit under and above utilities without needing pruning and that do not impact the utilities around them.
 Visit the median along JPA to see trees and learn more about how you can plant similar trees on your property.